 Wherever possible, we use the same photo the candidate selects for their primary campaign social media page.
 If the candidate has no campaign social media, we will use their campaign websites.
 Otherwise, we may select an alternate but publicly available photograph.

 We collect the following two categories of biographical data:

 - Experience (experience in work, elected office, and the military)

-The aim is to provide information that can present a more complete picture of a candidate’s background and illustrate their experience to the voter.
+We aim to provide information that can present a more complete picture of a candidate’s background, and illustrate their experience to the voter.

-When a candidate’s education is reviewed, specific institutions and degrees from high school onward are reviewed.
-As a rule of thumb, degrees are listed without schools but not schools without degrees, and minors or specializations are not listed.
+When we look for a candidate’s education, we are looking for specific institutions and degrees from high school onward.
+As a rule of thumb, we list degrees without schools but not schools without degrees.
+We do not list minors or specializations.

-An issue stance is considered as a statement that a candidate makes that is succinct, specific, and actionable.
-In other words, statements that clearly indicate a candidate’s stance on an issue and allow a voter to infer how that candidate will govern in the future are primarily reviewed.
-As a result, simply listing broad stances such as “I support veterans” since these do not show a candidate’s stances on specific issues are avoided.
-Additionally, only statements from candidate websites where a candidate takes a specific policy stance are pulled.
-For example, candidates may talk about their background growing up in the community before explaining why this makes them believe their district needs better transportation option.
-The candidate’s statement on better transportation options will only be displayed as a stance in the guide.
+As a result, we avoid listing broad stances such as “I support veterans” since these do not show a candidate’s stance on specific issues.
+We also only pull statements from candidate websites where a candidate takes a specific policy stance.
+For example, candidates may talk about their background growing up in the community before explaining why this makes them believe their district needs better transportation options.
+We will only display as a stance the candidate’s statement on better transportation options.

 In general, we do not take issue stances from third-party sources, including news stories.
 Even if the stance in question is a direct quote, we tend to avoid third-party sources to prevent arguments over source attribution and copyright permissions.
 In order to present candidate views as accurately as possible, we try to take the information we find verbatim, only substituting words to improve clarity and without distorting the candidate’s intent.